 These FAQs are here to help you find the information you need, when you need it, but you can always contact AskBU if you’d like to talk to someone in person, by phone or email, or if you have feedback about the FAQs.

-There are various help and wellbeing support services available at BU:
+There are various health and wellbeing support services available at BU:

 > Student Wellbeing - Offering a range of professional support including; support from a Wellbeing Adviser, support from a counsellor, drop-in support, and workshops

-> SUBU Advice - Impartial, independent and confidential advice from specially trained members of Bournemouth University's Students' Union Advice Team
+> SUBU Advice - Impartial, independent and confidential advice from specially trained members of BU's Students' Union Advice Team

-> Student Support and Engagement Team – A team member in your faculty who are there if you just want a quick chat about something getting you down, or you’re struggling with a bigger issue
+> Achieve@BU – A team member in your faculty who are there if you just want a quick chat about something getting you down, or you’re struggling with a bigger issue

 > Faith & Reflection Team - Available to listen to you, offer spiritual support and care, answer your questions and help you to grow.
 They have an open door policy and are happy to welcome you whether you have a faith or not.